codinglabsau/cody/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Create an issue to notify us of any security vulnerabilities.

 ## Credits